History of Robert F. Kennedy in Timeline

 June 1966: Kennedy Visits Apartheid-Era South Africa

-June 1966: Continuation of King Wiretapping
+June 1966: Wiretapping of King Continues

 1966: Amendment to the Economic Opportunity Act

-1966: Legislative Action and Resistance
+1966: Direct Legislative Action in the Senate

 March 7, 1967: Hoffa Begins Prison Sentence

-April 1967: Kennedy Visits Mississippi Delta
+April 1967: Kennedy Visits the Mississippi Delta

-In September 1967, Robert B. Semple Jr. reported that the Johnson administration was preparing "a concerted attack" on Robert F. Kennedy's proposal to build more and better low-cost housing in the slums through private enterprise.
+In September 1967, Robert B. Semple Jr. reported that the Johnson administration was preparing "a concerted attack" on Robert F. Kennedy's proposal to "build more and better low-cost housing in the slums through private enterprise".

 1967: Birth of Douglas Kennedy

-1967: Increased Resistance from Johnson Administration
+1967: Increasing Resistance from the Johnson Administration

-1967: Kennedy's Vietnam Discussions and Policy Disagreements
+1967: European Discussions on Vietnam and Policy Differences

 February 1968: Kennedy Visits Eastern Kentucky

-April 4, 1968: Indianapolis Speech Following MLK's Assassination
+April 4, 1968: Indianapolis Speech Quoting Aeschylus

-June 5, 1968: Shot After California Primary Win
+June 5, 1968: RFK Shot After Winning Primary

 June 6, 1968: Assassination of Robert F. Kennedy

-1968: Kennedy Decides to Challenge Johnson for the Presidency
+1968: Decision to Challenge Johnson for Presidency

 1968: Birth of Rory Kennedy